CommunityToolkit/Windows/components/Collections/samples/IncrementalLoadingCollection.md

 title: IncrementalLoadingCollection
 author: nmetulev
 description: The IncrementalLoadingCollection helpers greatly simplify the definition and usage of collections whose items can be loaded incrementally only when needed by the view (such as a ScrollViewer).
-keywords: IncrementalLoadingCollection, Control, Data, Incremental, Loading
+keywords: IncrementalLoadingCollection, Control, Data, Incremental, Loading, Collections
 dev_langs:
   - csharp
 category: Helpers